17 Best Yoga Poses for Anxiety (Depression and Stress)

 16. Dolphin Pose (Ardha Pincha Mayurasana)

-Dolphin Pose has a number of different benefits, including helping those with mild symptoms of depression.
+Dolphin has a number of different merits, including helping those with mild symptoms of depression.[13]

-The shape of the pose means there’s increased blood flow to the brain to improve awareness and concentration.
+The shape means there’s increased blood flow to the brain to improve awareness and concentration.

-If you’re struggling to sleep, Dolphin Pose can help with insomnia.
-Watch the view below from Yoga with Adriene to learn how to master the pose:
+Watch the video below from Yoga with Adriene to learn how to master the exercise:

 YouTube video